Who We Are

 - The Guenther Foundation grants funds for expenditures before they are made, but, in the absence of compelling circumstances, it does not make grants to liquidate or reduce previously incurred obligations or operating deficits.

 - There are many worthy organizations and programs eligible for grants, and the Guenther Foundation’s income has never been sufficient to meet all of the meritorious requests for funds.
-For this reason, the foundation will not grant funds to any organization more often than once every three years, beginning with the disbursement of funds.
+For this reason, previously funded organizations must wait a minimum of three (3) years to submit a new application, beginning from the date of the receipt of grant funds.

 - Ordinarily, applications for grants that require a commitment of funds in future years will not be favorably considered.
 Requests should be presented within a reasonable period of time prior to the anticipated need for the funds.